sproates/trumpet/INSTALL.markdown

 Building the standalone app
 ---------------------------

-Edit appropriate values for your system into trumpet.properties.sample and save as trumpet.properties in the same directory.

 In this directory, run:

     ant standalone

 Running the standalone app
 --------------------------

+The standalone app reads its configuration from a file called trumpet.properties in the base directory.

+Edit appropriate values for your system into trumpet.properties.sample and save as trumpet.properties in the same directory.

 In this directory, run: